 My top three tips:

-“It’s also a great exercise to prepare and be ready for the interview.”
+The essay are also a great exercise to prepare and be ready for the interview.

-What assessment options are available besides GMAT and EA, and which one would you recommend?
+What assessment options are available besides GMAT and GMAC Executive Assessment (EA), and which one would you recommend?

 The recommendation letters also play a big role in the admission process.
 What do you want to see?